haniae/Team2-CBA-Project/README.md

 **Documentation:** See `docs/PHASE1_ANALYTICS_FEATURES.md` for complete API reference and integration examples.
 **Test Suite:** Run `python test_new_analytics.py` to see live demonstrations with real S&P 500 data.

-These modules transform BenchmarkOS into a professional analytics platform comparable to Bloomberg Terminal and FactSet.
+These modules transform FinalyzeOS into a professional analytics platform comparable to Bloomberg Terminal and FactSet.

 ## 🤖 Machine Learning Stack

-BenchmarkOS blends deterministic analytics with a modular ML layer so finance teams can prototype forecasts without giving up auditability.
+FinalyzeOS blends deterministic analytics with a modular ML layer so finance teams can prototype forecasts without giving up auditability.

 ### Architecture Overview